dakotamurphyucf/js-fp-linter/README.md

 - [no-nil](docs/rules/no-nil.md) - Forbid the use of `null` and `undefined`.
 - [no-proxy](docs/rules/no-proxy.md) - Forbid the use of `Proxy`.
 - [no-rest-parameters](docs/rules/no-rest-parameters.md) - Forbid the use of rest parameters.
-- [no-unused-expression](docs/rules/no-unused-expression.md) - Enforce that an expression gets used.
 - [no-variable-declarations](docs/rules/no-variable-declarations.md) - Forbids variable declarations, no `var` or `let`.
 <!-- RULES:END -->
 ## Recommended configuration